nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Has a need to manage a significant number of applicants who applied to their department.
+* Has a need to manage a significant number of applicants who applied to their department
 * Is a Hiring Manager
 * Prefers desktop apps over other types
 * Can type fast